-NET WORTH: $1.81 billion
+NET WORTH: $2.2 billion

-SOURCE of WEALTH: InterSystems
+SOURCE OF WEALTH: InterSystems

-FUNDING AREAS: Health (AIDS Research), Boston Community
+FUNDING AREAS: Health (AIDS Research), Boston Community, Global Development & Humanitarian

 BOSTON COMMUNITY: The John F. Kennedy Library Foundation has received annual grants of under $50,000 the last few years.
 It’s unclear exactly what the total is, but a minimum of $275,000 would be a pretty safe bet.
 Many of the grants in the Boston Community, however, go to faith-based groups, including a number of parishes, cathedrals and churches.
 They’ve also given at least $30,000 to the Boys & Girls Club of Boston.